Silicon-7/challenges/sudoku_challenge.md

 +-------+-------+-------+
 ```

 The task is to fill in the remaining digits (1 through 9 only) such that each row, column, and 3 x 3 box contains exactly one of each digit.
+Every row contains the digits 1-9, every column contains the digits 1-9, and every box contains the digits 1-9.

 Here is the solution for the above puzzle:

 ```
 +-------+-------+-------+